censusdis/censusdis/.github/README.md

 # censusdis

 ## IMPORTANT NOTE [May 25, 2024]
-**The census bureau recently changed their server side code in a way that caused some issues for censusdis.
+**The census bureau recently changed their server side code in a way that caused some issues for `censusdis`.
 We have updated `censusdis` to resolve the problem.
 Please be sure you are using version 1.1.8 or higher.**

 [![Hippocratic License HL3-CL-ECO-EXTR-FFD-LAW-MIL-SV](https://img.shields.io/static/v1?label=Hippocratic%20License&message=HL3-CL-ECO-EXTR-FFD-LAW-MIL-SV&labelColor=5e2751&color=bc8c3d)](https://firstdonoharm.dev/version/3/0/cl-eco-extr-ffd-law-mil-sv.html)